Linear Reedy categories, quasi-hereditary algebras and model structures: Preliminaries

 The key result is the so-called Eklof Lemma.
-It is know under this name for module categories~\cite[Lemma~6.2]{Gobel-Trlifaj}, while a version for opposite categories of module categories is sometimes called the Lukas Lemma \cite[Lemma~6.37]{Gobel-Trlifaj}.
-Here we recover with a simpler proof a general version of this result from~\cite[Lemma 4.5]{PositselskiRosicky}, which unifies and vastly generalizes the cases for modules.
+It is known under this name for module categories~\cite[Lemma~6.2]{Gobel-Trlifaj}, while a version for opposite categories of module categories is sometimes called the Lukas Lemma \cite[Lemma~6.37]{Gobel-Trlifaj}.
+Here we recover with a simpler proof a general version of this result from~\cite[Lemma 4.5]{PositselskiRosicky}, as well as \cite[Lemmas~6.6 and 6.8]{hj2016}, which unifies and vastly generalizes the cases for modules.

 \begin{proposition}[The Eklof/Lukas Lemma] Let $\M$ be a cocomplete abelian category and $\Y\subseteq\M$ be a class of objects.
 Then any $\leftperp{\Y}$--filtered object belongs to $\leftperp{\Y}$; so $\Filt(\leftperp{\Y})\subseteq\leftperp{\Y}$ in symbols. \end{proposition}